zachinglis/jquery.sameheight.js/README.markdown

 ## Introduction

-Unfortunately even in 2012 there is no elegant CSS solution to keeping columns the same height.
+Unfortunately even in 2012 there is no elegant CSS solution to keep columns the same height.
 Display table is buggy, not very cross-browser friendly and generally a PITA.
-This plugin is provided to keep columns the same height, and responsively fluidly when the browser window is resized.
+This plugin provides the ability to keep columns the same height, and responsively fluidly when the browser window is resized.

 ## Usage